-Aileen Torres, PhD, BA, Boston University.
-Boston, MA: MA.
-Columbia University, New York.
-NY; PhD, Carlos Albizu University, San Juan, Puerto Rico: Licensed Psychologist (NJ).
+Aileen Torres, PhD.
+BA, Boston University, Boston, MA; MA, Columbia University, New York, NY; PhD, Carlos Albizu University, San Juan, Puerto Rico; Licensed Psychologist (NJ).
 Professor Torres specializes in child abuse, trauma, family therapy, and bicultural parenting issues.
 She is a mentor for the American Psychological Association's Minority Fellowship Program, Training Advisory Committee and a Past-President of the Latino/a Psychological Association of NJ.
-Her research focuses on childhood sexual abuse, parenting, mental health disparities in low-income minority communities, cultural identity development, and immigrationrelated psychological evaluations.
+Her research focuses on childhood sexual abuse, parenting, mental health disparities in low-income minority communities. cultural identity development, and immigrationrelated psychological evaluations.
 She is endorsed as a Level IV Clinical Mentor by the NJ Association for Infant Mental Health.

-Located on 370 wooded acres in suburban Wayne, New Jersey, William Paterson University is composed of five academic colleges: College of the Arts and Communication, Cotsakos College of Business, College of Education, College of Humanities and Social Sciences, and College of Science and Health.
+Located on 370 wooded acres in suburban Wayne, New Jersey, William Paterson University is composed of four academic colleges: Cotsakos College of Business, College of Education, College of Arts, Humanities and Social Sciences, and College of Science and Health.
 In addition to its graduate programs, the University offers a wide range of undergraduate programs, as well as a number of programs leading to endorsement for teacher certification and other professional licensing qualifications.